pkarsy/AutomaticSchoolBellTimer/README.md

 # Automatic School Bell Timer
-DO NOT DOWNLOAD ANYTHING YET AFTER 1-2 DAYS THIS MESSAGE WILL BE REMOVED
+DO NOT DOWNLOAD ANYTHING YET THERE Are SOME MODIFICATIONS TO BE DONE.
+AFTER 1-2 DAYS THIS MESSAGE WILL BE REMOVED

 ![SchoolTimer](timer.png)